mpifr-vlbi/eht2024_difx_templating/README.md

 # Notes on Stations

 The SMT 345G receiver is not sideband reparating; LSB folds onto USB (b2+b3, b1+b4).
+Weather there was poor, though, and only one scan has a fringe.

 In e24b04 ALMA had a deliberate offset of +500 MHz away from nominal EHT 260G tunings.
 Fringes Nn-Pv, Aa-Ax, Aa-Mg.